anmarkoulis/event-sourcing/docs/notes.md

 - Emphasize the separation

 **Speaking Notes:**
-"Here's how we expose read models through FastAPI.
+"FastAPI queries expose read models with dependency injection.
+Here's how we expose read models through FastAPI.
 We have endpoints for getting current user data and user history.
 For current data, we create a GetUserQuery, get the query handler from our infrastructure factory, and execute the query.
-For history, we create a GetUserHistoryQuery with optional date filters and get events from the event store.
+For history, we create a GetUserHistoryQuery and get events from the event store.
 This gives us both current state and historical data through the same API."

 ---

-## Section 4: Real-World Patterns & Gotchas

-### Slide 19: The Aftermath: Real-World Patterns & Gotchas
+### Slide 20: The Aftermath: Real-World Patterns & Gotchas
 **Key Points:**
 - Introduce the real-world section
 - Set expectations for practical advice